vbajpai/nfql/parser/README.md

 --------------------
 - - -

-Flowy is the first prototype implementation of our Network Flow Query Language (NFQL).
-The query language allows to describe patterns in flow-records in a declarative and orthogonal fashion, making it easy to read and flexible enough to describe complex relationships among a given set of flows.
+`Flowy` is the first prototype implementation of our Network Flow Query Language (`NFQL`).
+It is written in `Python`.
+The framework is divided into two main modules: the validator module (parser) and the execution module.
+The validator modules is used for query parsing and syntax checking while the execution module is used to perform the actions of each stage of the processing pipeline.
+Since the execution module of the prototype has been completely re-written in `C`, only the validator (parser) module is currently significant to `F(v2)`.
+It is foreseen that the next iteration will strip off the execution module and connect the validator module to the `C` execution engine.

 Installing on Ubuntu